-- ◆ Make sure the room is well ventilated, with a temperature between 60° and 90° F (16° to 32° C).
-The relative humidity should be between 30 and 60 percent, non-condensing.
+- Make sure the room is well ventilated, with a temperature and relative humidity within specifications (see "Specifications" on page A-2).
 Optimal printing and drying occurs within these ranges.
-Printing slows automatically to aid drying in high humidity conditions. - Store media and ink in an area with similar temperature and humidity conditions as the printer. - ◆ Keep the ventilation slots under the dryer tube free of any blockage.
-This will allow the output dryer fans to properly dry the printer output. - ◆ Locate the printer close enough to the print server (RIP) so that they can be connected with the required cable. - ◆ Locate the printer on a flat, level surface. - Locate the printer where its normal operating noise will not disturb quiet work areas.
+Printing slows automatically to aid drying in high humidity conditions. - ◆ Store media and ink in an area with similar temperature and humidity conditions as the printer. - ◆ Locate the printer close enough to the print server (RIP) so that they can be connected with the required cable. - ◆ Locate the printer on a flat, level surface. - Locate the printer where its normal operating noise will not disturb quiet work areas.

-- DO NOT install the printer near humidifiers, refrigerators, fans, water faucets, heaters or similar equipment. - ◆ DO NOT install the printer in areas where the temperature changes abruptly, such as near air conditioners or in the path of direct sunlight. - DO NOT expose the printer to flames, dust or solvent chemicals.
+- ◆ DO NOT install the printer near humidifiers, refrigerators, fans, water faucets, heaters or similar equipment. - ◆ DO NOT install the printer in areas where the temperature changes abruptly, such as near air conditioners or in the path of direct sunlight. - ◆ DO NOT expose the printer to flames, dust or solvents.

-Refer to Appendix B for detailed specifications.
+Refer to Appendix A for detailed specifications.